adamcameron/cfml24h/chapters/03-types.md

 fileName = path.listLast("/"); // file.cfm
 ````

 Lists have been popular in the past, but are restrictive and slow performers.
 If you want to use a compound data type, generally an array would be a better fit.
+Try to restrict usage of list functionality to converting a string to an array, and then performing other manipulation on the array.

 ##### Regular expressions #####